american-english-grammar

-If you want to avoid being misunderstood or just want to sound more like a natural American English speaker, it’s important to learn some of these differences.
+If you want to avoid being misunderstood or just want to sound more like a natural American English speaker, it’s important to learn these traits.

 I’ve put together an easy, eight-step guide to understanding how American English grammar works, and what makes it different from British English.

-“Collective nouns” are simply nouns that refer to groups of people.
+“Collective nouns” refer to groups of people, like team, family or band.

 American English: The staff is taking the day off.